leandrocotsa/galga-updater-v2/README.md

 ```sh
 python ./galga-client.py
 ```
+The application will fetch the images from the node app and display them in the screen.
+It will periodically check for new images (every 5 minutes).

 <p align="center">
   <img src="https://github.com/leandrocotsa/galga-updater-v2/blob/main/imgs/preview.jpg?raw=true" width="700" />
 </p>

-The application will fetch the images from the node app and display them in the screen.
-It will periodically check for new images (every 5 minutes).

-Additionally, if you want to make this to run everytime you turn on the client device you can create a system service for that purpose.
+Additionally, if you want to make this run everytime you turn on the client device you can create a system service for that purpose.
 For more info on that check this tutorial: [link](https://hackernoon.com/how-to-run-scripts-on-boot-in-linux-using-systemd)

    [PlDb]: <https://github.com/joemccann/dillinger/tree/master/plugins/dropbox/README.md>
    [PlGh]: <https://github.com/joemccann/dillinger/tree/master/plugins/github/README.md>